mochifull/qmailadmin-changelayout/README.md

 make install-strip

 ■ notes
-After i construct qmailadmin-1.2.16 and vpopmail-5.4.33 on CentOS 7.4.1708 and Virtualbox,
+After I construct qmailadmin-1.2.16 and vpopmail-5.4.33 on CentOS 7.4.1708 and Virtualbox,
-I input items at 'Add Forward Account's page and 'add autorespond's page' and push "add button",then,blank page is displayed.
+I input items at 'Add Forward Account's page and 'add autorespond's page'
+and push "add button",then,blank page is displayed.
 I modify "alias.c" and "autorespond.c" and make patch files.  if you need, please use.